-A reader, Michelle, wrote seeking our advice:
+A reader, Michelle, wrote to us seeking our advice:

 Start with yourself.
 Before you can convince anyone to change, you must first change yourself.